 def unfold[A,S](s: S)(f: S => Option[(A,S)]): List[A]

-The A is the result of the state after applying f, and S is the current state or next state after using f.
+is the current state or next state after using f

 It takes an initial state, and a function for producing both the next state and the future value in the generated iterator, be it List or Stream.